Andy Ibáñez Player Props: Tigers vs. Phillies

-After going 0-for-2 in his most recent game, Andy Ibanez and the Detroit Tigers take on the Philadelphia Phillies (who will start Taijuan Walker) at 6:40 PM ET on Tuesday.
+Andy Ibanez -- 0-for-1 in his most recent game -- will be in action for the Detroit Tigers versus the Philadelphia Phillies, with Zack Wheeler on the mound, on June 7 at 6:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Phillies.
+He had a hitless showing in his most recent game (0-for-1) against the Phillies.

 Andy Ibáñez Game Info & Props vs. the Phillies